Foothill Conservancy News Article

 The Foothill Conservancy is a small, membership, community-based, 501(c)(3) nonprofit organization with a primary focus on California’s central Sierra Nevada foothills.
 Its office is in Jackson, California, in the heart of the historic Mother Lode region.
 Live and work in historic small towns and communities with a high rural quality of life, near rivers, national forests, trails, the Mokelumne Wilderness, Shenandoah Valley wineries, and abundant outdoor recreation activities.
 Easy drive to Lake Tahoe, Yosemite National Park, Sacramento and the Bay Area.

-- Bachelor’s degree and at least five years of full-time, relevant post-college work experience, including at least three years of increasingly responsible business or nonprofit management experience.
+- Bachelor’s degree or equivalent, and at least five years of full-time, relevant post-college work experience, including at least three years of increasingly responsible business or nonprofit management experience.

-- Financial planning, human resources, personnel management, and grant research, writing and implementation skills and experience.
+- Financial planning, fundraising, human resources, personnel management, and grant research, writing and implementation skills and experience.

 - Strong interpersonal, communication (oral and written), community outreach and negotiating skills.